Radon in your home significantly increases your family’s risk for developing lung cancer. Reducing this risk is easy:

 Radon gas is invisible, odorless, and tasteless.
 It is created by the radioactive decay of radium, a naturally found element in most rocks and soils.
-Radon gas emitted from the ground under a building’s foundation can enter through small gaps and cracks in the foundation and floor and concentrate to tens, or even hundreds of times the level found naturally in outdoor air.
+Radon gas emitted from the ground under a building’s foundation can seep up through small gaps and cracks in the foundation and floor, enter the building where it can concentrate to tens, or even hundreds of times the level found naturally in outdoor air.

 - How can radon affect me?

 Radon can cause lung cancer.
-Longer exposure and higher levels elevate risk further.
-As radon radioactively decaysthe particles and photons released can hit, damage, or even destroy cells.
+Longer exposure at higher levels elevates risk further.
+As radon radioactively decays the particles (photons) released can hit, damage, or even destroy cells.
 Lung cancer can form when a lung cell is damaged and the cell does not repair itself correctly.
-The more radon you are exposed to, the greater the opportunity for cell damage.
+The more radon you are exposed to, the greater the opportunity for cell damage, and the greater risk of developing lung cancer.
 Although smoking is the leading cause of lung cancer, the risk is much higher for an individual who smokes and is exposed to radon.
 Learn about tobacco-related disease.

 - How can I tell if I have radon in my house?